tfry-git/EmbAJAX/README.md

 The library is still pretty new, but quite functional, and stabilizing.
 This means you can start using the library right now.
 However, please note, that there is _no_ guarantee that upcoming versions of this library remain 100% compatible with the current version.
 I'll try not to break things _except_ when there is a good reason to.
+Be aware that this "promise" applies to "released" versions, only, however.
+Inside the git master branch, breaking changes may happen more frequently.

 For details on what has been changed, refer to [ChangeLog.md].